New to Standing Desks? Here’s What You Need To Know

 CORRECT POSTURE

-The body must be positioned for maximum comfort and correct posture when using an adjustable standing desk.
-Having an incorrect posture can have adverse health effects.
-Start with the knees slightly bent and not completely straight to the point that they lock up.
+Your body must be positioned for maximum comfort and correct posture when using an adjustable standing desk.
+Incorrect posture can have adverse health effects.
+Start with your knees slightly bent and not completely straight to the point that they lock up.

-Followed by periodically shifting the body’s weight back and forth from each foot to increase comfort and endurance.
-Keep wrists straight and elbows close to the body.
+Followed by periodically shifting your body’s weight back and forth from each foot to increase comfort and endurance.
+Keep wrists straight and elbows close to your body.
 Finally, turn on the monitor, and make sure that you can look straight at it and don’t have to bend your neck downward.

 FLOOR AND FEET

 Wearing the right shoes will also have an impact when working at a standing desk.
-A clean floor must also be included especially the working area.
-The CCOHS or Canadian Centre for Occupational Health and Safety recommended using wooden, cork or covered floor for standing work to make it safer for the workers.
+A clean floor must also be maintained, especially in the working area.
+The CCOHS (Canadian Centre for Occupational Health and Safety) recommends using wooden, cork, or carpeted floors for standing work to make it safer for workers.

-The floors must be properly level and be non-slippery.
-Avoid standing on concrete or metal floors if possible or cover concrete or metal floors with mats.
-An anti-fatigue mat can make the transition from sitting to standing desk much easier.
+The floors must be properly level and non-slippery.
+Avoid standing on concrete or metal floors if possible, or cover concrete or metal floors with mats.
+An anti-fatigue mat can make the transition from a sitting to a standing desk much easier.